 A grid with synonyms is also available in the backend.

-And these are the only parameters necessary to add a new group of synonyms:
+Below, you can see all the parameters necessary for adding a new group of synonyms:

-Adding a new stop word is even more simple:
+Adding a new stop word is even more simple than a synonym:

-One of the most noticeable competitive advantage of the Magento 2 Elastc Search Ultimate extension by mirasvit looks as follows:
+One of the most noticeable competitive advantages of the Magento 2 Elastic Search Ultimate extension by Mirasvit looks as follows: